Hsiungg/NYCU_CV/Lab2/README.md

 ## Task Description

-Lab1 employs **ResNet** as the backbone model, with a constraint of **100 million** parameters.
-The task is to perform image classification on a dataset containing **100 categories** of plants and animals.
-The performance is evaluated based on the **top-1 accuracy metric**.
+Lab 2 uses **Fast R-CNN** to perform **object detection** on images containing digits.
+It is divided into two tasks: identifying the bounding box of each digit, and recognizing which digits are present in the entire image.
+The performance is evaluated based on the **mAP** and **Accuracy**.

 ---